ilmaalifia/qa-business-case-backend/README.md

 To ensure everything is working correctly, this project includes automated tests that can be run using [pytest](https://docs.pytest.org/en/stable/).

-1. Make sure your environment is set up and dependencies are installed (see Setup Instructions).
+1. Make sure your environment is set up and dependencies are installed (see Setup Python Environment).

 2. Run the tests from the project root directory: